Foxwell1918/ProjectEden_V2/.Edenfield_Chornicles/1_EC1_TheForbiddenCodex/Edenfield_Vault/Edenfield/7 - Characters/Edward Welton.md

 I want to make Eddie as much of an Underdog as possible, his story will embody the quote "Beauty in Simplicity"
 ## Overview

-[Lead paragraph summarizing the character’s role in the story, notable traits, and significance to the plot.]
+Eddie believes that he had a curse that in every school he go to, he never got to hang out with the cool guys, but in every school he got in, he always ends up with the social rejects, and with the outcasts.
+Sometimes in a good way.

 ---